ev3dev/ev3dev.github.io/docs/tutorials/using-docker-to-cross-compile.md

 Although it is possible to run gdb directly on the EV3, you will quickly run out of memory.
 To get around this, we will do remote debugging.

-On your EV3, install `gdbserver`.

-    sudo apt-get install gdbserver

-Now, let's debug our "hello world" program.
+Let's debug our "hello world" program.
 First, we need to make sure we compile with debugging symbols (thats the `-g` flag).
 You will need to copy the new executable to the EV3 too if you haven't done the *mounting a remote file system* thing yet.